nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     3. Test case: `mailEvent 0`<br>
        Expected: No CSV files are created.
 Error message is shown in the result display.

-    4. Other incorrect makeStats commands to try: `MAILEVENT 1`, `mailEvent x` (where x is larger than the size of the displayed event list)<br>
+    4. Other incorrect mailEvent commands to try: `MAILEVENT 1`, `mailEvent x` (where x is larger than the size of the displayed event list)<br>
        Expected: Similar to previous test case.

 ### Saving data